The Martial Compendium 5E

 Requires: Wielding two Slashing weapons.

-As part of the Attack action, you can expend a superiority die, to unleash viciously, rending and tearing your foe to pieces.
+As part of the Attack action, you can expend one Stamina to unleash viciously, rending and tearing your foe to pieces.
 Each time you attack with your main hand weapon as part of this Attack action, you may also attack with the melee weapon held in your off-hand.
-Once when your main-hand and off-hand hit in succession this way, you deal extra Slashing damage equal to your superiority die.
+Once when your main-hand and off-hand hit in succession this way, you deal 1d6 extra Slashing damage.
+Other than the mentioned exceptions, these attacks follow the Two-Weapon Fighting rules.

 Gleaming Strike